JPinkney/TVMaze-PHP-API-Wrapper/README.md

  * The goal of this API Wrapper is to turn TVMaze's endpoints into something more object orientated and readable
  * Provide a simple, open source project that anybody can contribute to

-Pre-reqs

- * Before attempting to use this wrapper make sure you require 'TVMazeIncludes.php'; at the top of your php file.

 Supported Methods:

 ```php